junepark678/dpkg-rootless/readme.md

 No need to patch, move files, alter, sign anything in the .deb beforehand.

-Just use the same .deb files as you would in any other jailbreak
+Just use the same .deb files as you would in any other jailbreak (provided the code is compatible)

 This version of dpkg for iOS parses the .deb file that is to be installed (dpkg -i) and: